1. Keep fingers and tongue away from the surgical area.

 Maintain A Proper Diet

 Have your meals at the usual time.
-Eat soft, nutritious foods and drink plenty of liquids – with meals and in between.
+Eat soft, nutritious foods, and drink plenty of liquids – with meals and in between.
 Have what you wish, but be careful not to disturb the blood clot.
-Add solid foods to your diet as soon as they are comfortable to chew.
+Add solid foods to your diet as soon as you are comfortable chewing.

 In Case Of Problems

-If you should have any problems such as excessive bleeding, pain, or difficulty in opening your mouth, call our office immediately for further instructions or additional treatment.
+If you should have any problems such as excessive bleeding, pain, or difficulty in opening your mouth, call our dental office in Lake Wales immediately for further instructions or additional treatment.

 Remember Your Follow-Up Visit

-You are scheduled to return for a postoperative visit to make certain healing is progressing satisfactorily.
-In the meantime, maintain a healthful diet, observe rules for proper oral hygiene, and call our office if you have any questions.
+You are scheduled to return for a postoperative visit with the Forni Dental team to make certain healing is progressing satisfactorily.
+In the meantime, maintain a healthful diet, observe rules for proper oral hygiene, and call our dental office if you have any questions.